Proven-Paradox/shaper-system/Handbook.md

 #### Scorch X
 On fire or dealing with a lingering burn.
 This reduces your Mental Defense by X for its duration.

-#### Shield X
-You have a barrier or defense active that takes damage for you.
-While you have any amount of Shield, damage done to you subtracts from your Shield amount before your HP.
-You cannot use Shield to pay HP costs, and effects described as "losing" life or HP (such as HP loss from low Endurance during a chase) still subtract directly from your HP.
-Shield gained from different sources stacks.

 #### Shock X
 Shocked, rattled by sonic damage, or the like.
 This reduces your Mental Offense by X for its duration.